Why luxury brands are opening their own coffee shops

 - Testing new geographic markets

-In major capital cities, these places are fast becoming cult addresses for locals and tourists alike.
-They are transforming luxury retail by creating multi-functional spaces where sales go hand in hand with the sensory experience, and where visiting time is naturally extended.
+In major capitals, these places quickly become cult destinations for locals and tourists alike.
+They are transforming luxury retail by creating multifunctional spaces where sales go hand in hand with sensory experiences, naturally extending the length of visits.

-Visit coffee shops of the couture houses embody the new era of luxury, more sensorial, more inclusive, more experiential.
-Today, luxury is drunk through a golden straw.
-These spaces are not like other cafés: they are experiences, brand capsules, suspended moments where fashion is infused between two sips.
+The coffee shopSome fashion houses embody the new era of luxury that is more sensory, more inclusive, and more experiential.
+Today, luxury is sipped through a golden straw.
+These spaces are not like other cafés: they are experiences, brand capsules, suspended moments where fashion infuses itself between sips.

-In a hurried world, these places become stylish refuges, spaces for pause, elegance and projection.
-Drinking a coffee at Prada or Dior isn't just about taking a break.
-It's about sitting in a vision of the world.
+In a fast-paced world, these places become stylish refuges, spaces for pause, elegance, and projection.
+Drinking coffee at Prada or Dior is not just a break.
+It is sitting down in a worldview.

-And if the the future of luxury, was it also... an espresso couture?
+What if the future of luxury, Was it also... a couture espresso?

 Why are luxury brands opening coffee shops?

-Luxury brands are creating coffee shops to diversify their offer, reach out to younger customers, and offer an accessible brand experience that reinforces emotional attachment.
+Luxury brands are creating coffee shops to diversify their offerings, reach a younger clientele, and provide an accessible brand experience that strengthens emotional attachment.

-Prices range from €8 to €15 for a drink, a premium yet affordable positioning compared with the fashionable products of these brands.
+Prices range from €8 to €15 for a drink, which is premium but affordable compared to these brands' fashion products.

 Is it just a marketing strategy?